kacalayar/subs/README.md

 ### 2. Add a DNS record

-Create a DNS `A` record in your domain pointing to your server's IP address.
+Create an internal DNS `A` record in your domain pointing to your server's management IP address.

 **Example:** `subspace.example.com  A  172.16.1.1`

-### 3. Enable Let's Encrypt

-Subspace runs a TLS ("SSL") https server on port 443/tcp.
-It also runs a standard web server on port 80/tcp to redirect clients to the secure server.
-Port 80/tcp is required for Let's Encrypt verification.
+Create a public DNS `A` record in your domain pointing to your server's WireGuard address.

 **Requirements**

 * Your server must have a publicly resolvable DNS record.
+* Your server must be reachable over the internet 51820/udp (WireGuard).
-* Your server must be reachable over the internet on ports 80/tcp and 443/tcp and 51820/udp (WireGuard).
+* Your server should not be reachable over the internet on ports 80/tcp or 443/tcp.

 ### Usage